Explaining the verb To Be

 - were: They were at the party.

 One of the primary uses of “to be” is to describe states of being.
+In other words, “to be” links the subject of the sentence to a condition, feeling, or characteristic.
 For example:

 - I am hungry.